-The Partnership is pleased to be facilitating the roll out of a brand new project which is already dramatically improving the outcomes for known domestic violence victims.
+The Partnership is pleased to be working on a project which is already dramatically improving the outcomes for known domestic violence victims.
 The TecSOS initiative, funded by the Vodafone Foundation and working in conjunction with Thames Valley Police and the Metropolitan Police, uses the latest mobile phone technology to prioritise and highlight emergency calls from victims.
 The scheme, already successfully introduced in other parts of Europe was revealed to the public on 29th September 2011.

-Gwent Police was the first force in the UK to achieve full roll-out of the TecSOS handset and to date the handset is currently live in 13 forces.
-Well over 1000 victims of domestic abuse have already benefitted from having the TecSOS device with 57 live activations.
-The new device is being wholeheartedly welcomed by victims..
+Gwent Police was the first force in the UK to achieve full roll-out of the TecSOS handset and the handset is currently live in 26 UK forces with additional forces signed up and preparing to go live.
+To date over 6,500 high risk victims of domestic abuse in the UK have been issued with the handset and there have been over 1,000 live activations.
+The new device is being wholeheartedly welcomed by victims …

 ” I feel safer when out and about “